cheshrkat/buttondivtutorial/readme.md

 * Does the DIV *not* increment by hitting keys other than spacebar or enter?
 * Can you move past the DIV in both directions, using tab and shift+tab?

 Now that you can move focus to the `div`, you need to make it do something.

-First off, try adding a general keypress listener:
+First, add a keypress listener (keydown would also work):
 ```
 $div.addEventListener('keypress', function (event) {
     divCounter(event);